FreshRSS/documentation/en/docs/users/03_Main_view.md

 ## Manual update

-If you can't or don't want to use the automatic methods, you can make it manually.
+If you cannot or do not want to use the automatic methods, you can make it manually.
 There is two ways, the partial or the complete update.

 ### Complete update